 Which Topics Are Best?

 Start by determining your audience and their needs.
-Are you targeting residential or commercial clients, buyers, sellers, or both?
+Are you targeting residential or commercial sales, buyers or sellers?

 Tip: Go for your smallest viable audience and meet their needs first.
 This means narrowing your focus and speaking to one specific group.
 Are you the go-to Realtor® for luxury homes in your area?
 Do you have a knack for helping first-time homebuyers navigate the intimidating process?
 Do you have a niche market you’re working in?

 Choose a topic you’re comfortable with, as well as one you think would appeal to your audience, and get brainstorming!
-There are many aspects of the home buying and selling process that are confusing or simply unchartered territory for most people.
+Many aspects of the home-buying and -selling process are confusing or simply unchartered territory for most people.
 You are poised to shed light on all of this!

 You could choose one topic for recurring webinars or break it up into modules.
 Potential topics or themes could include: